Best Practices for Monitoring Kubernetes with Grafana

 Kubernetes and Grafana Troubleshooting Guide

 When gaining insight into your data visualization, Grafana is an ideal tool.
 These insights help you pinpoint metrics collected from a variety of source materials.
-There are many troubleshooting scenarios that may occur and here are a few where Grafana shines:
+Many troubleshooting scenarios may occur, and here are a few where Grafana shines:

 • Cluster Performance Issues and Instability.
-This is where you can look at requests versus limits and find the aforementioned performance issues and instability in resource planning.
+Here, you can compare requests and limits and find the performance above issues and instability in resource planning.

 • Identify and Monitor.
 Identifying Kubernetes nodes and monitoring bottleneck issues.